aubrihenley/Readme-File-Creator/README.md

 This project is covered by the [MIT](https://choosealicense.com/licenses/mit/) license.

 ## How to Contribute
-Please follow the [Contributor Covenant](https://www.contributor-covenant.org/)for contributions.
+Please follow the [Contributor Covenant](https://www.contributor-covenant.org/) for contributions.

 ## Tests
 No tests at this time.